LearnersGuild/guide/General/Slack_and_Echo.md

 Echo supports a variety of commands for interacting with the LOS right from Slack.
 For example, if you're in Phase 3 you'd use the `vote` command for voting on goals .

-To issue a command, type a forward slash `/` followed by the command name in the chat window of Slack.
+To issue a command, type a forward slash `/` followed by the command name in the Slack chat window.
 You can type commands from any channel.

 When you type `/`, Slack will show a menu of the available commands and some hints as to their usage.
 Make sure to scroll down to see command options for Slack, Echo and other integrations.